AlvaPe/academic_website/content/en/authors/admin/_index.md

 Hi!
 I am a Ph.D. candidate at the University of Western Ontario.

-My research interests include **Political Behaviour**, **Public Opinion** and **Methodology**.
 My dissertation studies the role played by party elites in explaining party identification.
 I also have special interest in Canadian and Brazilian politics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/pereira_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.